kelvinpraises/reef-pay/README.md

 This is an open source payment service built on reef to make payments

+## Test Shop implementimg Reef Pay

+Open [http://reef-pay-shop.web.app](http://reef-pay-shop.web.app) with your browser to see the result.

+## Reef Pay Project

 To view this project open [ https://reef-pay.web.app](https://reef-pay.web.app) with your browser to see the result.

 or run the development server: